tumaf/devops-task/README.md

 3. From your browser, try to access http://localhost:8080/healthy or /get_variable

 ## How to deploy it to kubernetes
-Make sure you are in the repo dir and run the script *deploy-app.sh* and check that pod, cm and service are running properly.
+Make sure you are in the repo dir and run the script *deploy-app.sh* and check that pod, cm and service are running properly.\
-NOTE: make sure to provide the script with required permissions.
+NOTE: Provide the script with required permissions if needed.\
-[optional]
+**Optional**
 If you want to rename the image and/or change registry, run the following.
 1. *docker tag api-server-task registry/you-image-name*
 2. *docker push registry/you-image-name* - remote/local registry